abhishek-kumar-code/Redfish_Public/Specification.md

 OriginResources can be specified to limit the events sent to the destination to the resource list (in URI format) specified.
 Leaving this property empty indicates that events from any resources are acceptable.
 The property SubordinateResources can be specified to indicate those resources as well as subordinate ones, regardless of depth.

 EventFormatType can be specified in the subscription as well.
-The service advertised the list using the EventFormatTypes property in the EventService.
+The service advertises the list of formats that can be sent using the EventFormatTypes property in the EventService.
 This value represents the format of the payload sent to the Event Destination.
 If the value is not specified, then the payload will correspond to the Event Schema.

 #### Event message subscription